MinikPLayer/ProjectsSync/README.md

-# PCSync2
+# PRSync

 - **Work in progress**

 # Libgit2

-- This project uses a modified version of the libgit2 library, available at https://github.com/MinikPLayer/libgit2-PCSync2.
+- This project uses a modified version of the libgit2 library, available at https://github.com/MinikPLayer/libgit2-PRSync.
-- Modification changes default .git directory name to .pcsync to avoid conflicts with existing repositories.
+- Modification changes default .git directory name to .prsync to avoid conflicts with existing repositories.